dvarkesh030/NEWS-AND-WEATHER-AGGREGATOR/README.md

 # NEWS AND WEATHER AGGREGATOR

 A news and weather aggregator is a system that takes news from several resources and put them all together so that one can get all the news in a single platform.
-It also includes weather details of various cities.
+It also includes weather details of that city.

 ## How to run